 2013 Winner: READ Global

 READ (Rural Education and Development) Global believes that empowering rural communities is critical to alleviating global poverty.
-They envision a world where individuals, families and entire communities have access to the knowledge, resources, and opportunities necessary to build more prosperous futures.
+They envision a world where individuals, families, and entire communities have access to the knowledge, resources, and opportunities necessary to build more prosperous futures.
 READ Global brings together education, enterprise, and community development to create lasting social change in rural South Asia.
 The organization partners with villages to build Community Library and Resource Centers (READ Centers) that include a fully stocked library and computer room, as well as programs on topics ranging from literacy and women’s empowerment to livelihood skills and health education.
-Each READ Center is paired with a for-profit enterprise that generates income to sustain the center in the long run.
+Each READ Center is paired with a for-profit enterprise that generates income to make the Center self-sustaining and gives communities a platform to improve their lives.

 Primary Area of Impact: Education